lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 ---
-sidebar_label: 'LSP0 - ERC725Account'
+sidebar_label: 'LSP0 - ERC725 Account'
 sidebar_position: 2
 ---

-# LSP0 - ERC725Account
+# LSP0 - ERC725 Account

 :::caution This section is a work in progress.
 :::